alvarolorentedev/kanekotic-page/blog/2022-10-12-delivery-acceleration-version-control-integration-strategy.md

 ## Trunk-Based Development: The Good

-What happends if we all commit to the same branch.
+What happens if we all commit to the same branch.

 ![](https://www.kanekotic.com/img/trunk.png)

+Most of the expressed issues are solved.